kam123hk/first-nc-project/README.md

 # Northcoders News API

+Project Title: first_nc_project
+Project Description: Test and build endpoints on API

+Instructions:
-Create .env.test and .env.development to connect to the two databases locally.
+1) Create .env.test and .env.development to connect to the two databases locally.